S0urC10ud/xai-fuzzy-regrules/README.md

   "numerical_fuzzification": ["low", "medium", "high"], // defines the fuzzy sets - possible values to be chosen: verylow, low, mediumlow, medium, mediumhigh, high, veryhigh
-  "numerical_defuzzification": ["verylow", "medium", "veryhigh"], // same as above "variance_threshold": 1e-5, // Columns with a variance smaller than this value can be removed, set to 0 to disable "outlier_filtering": {
+  "numerical_defuzzification": ["verylow", "medium", "veryhigh"], // same as above "variance_threshold": 1e-5, // Columns with a variance smaller than this value can be removed, set to 0 to disable "include_intercept": true, // Determines, whether at absolute 0 the model should be forced to go to 0 or if an intercept can be used to offset it
+  "outlier_filtering": {
     "AGE": { // column name
       "method": "VariableBounds",